Jorge-G-P/IHC_HE_GenAI/README.md

 For training our cycleGAN model, we used the [BCI dataset](https://bci.grand-challenge.org/) obtained from the Grand Challenge.
 This dataset is specifically designed for medical imaging tasks and is well-suited for our project's objectives.
 It proposes a breast cancer immunohistochemical (BCI) benchmark attempting to synthesize IHC data directly with the paired hematoxylin and eosin (HE) stained images.

+The original dataset contains 9746 images (4873 pairs), 3896 pairs for train and 977 for test, covering a variety of HER2 expression levels, each with a resolution of 1024x1024 pixels.
 Some sample HE-IHC image pairs are shown below:

 ![BCI dataset example](readme_images/BCIdatasetpreview.png)

+#### 2.1.1.
+Pre-processing  <a name="211_preprocess"></a>

+- #### Dataset Resolution

-The original dataset contains 9746 images (4873 pairs), 3896 pairs for train and 977 for test, covering a variety of HER2 expression levels, each with a resolution of 1024x1024 pixels.
-To optimize the training process, these images are divided into smaller sections, yielding a total of 38984 images with a resolution of 512x512 pixels.
+Due to the high resolution of the original dataset and in order to accelerate the training process, we built the dataset class with a dynamic cropping feature to be able to work with smaller images.
+Before feeding them to the network, they are divided into smaller patches, yielding a total of 38984 images (19492 pairs) with a resolution of 512x512 pixels.
 The dataset is subsequently split into training, validation, and test sets, adhering to a ratio of 60%, 20%, and 20%, respectively.

 ![BCI crops](readme_images/BCI_crops.png)

+- #### Dataset Reduction

+We used just 50% of our training and validation sets, to reduce training costs, while keeping a representative sample size for good generalization.
+Finally, the model was trained with 15592 images (7796 pairs).

+- #### Data Augmentation

+In order to increase diversity on the training set, we applied several transformations to it, using Albumentations library.
+For further reduction of the training time, we resized the images to 256*256.
+To avoid overfitting, techniques like flips and rotations were applied.
+Also, we applied normalization of mean and standard deviation and finally we converted the images to tensors so they can be processed by the model.

 ### 2.2.
 Endonuke Dataset  <a name="22_endonukedataset"></a>